otabekoff/edge_to_edge_system_ui/README.md

 # edge_to_edge_system_ui

+> [!NOTE]
+> This package is currently in active development and not intended for general public use.
+Dev releases are provided for contributors and testers only.
+Once the package is stable, it will be published with standard versioning and this notice will be removed.

 A small Flutter plugin that exposes an Android Kotlin implementation to control edge-to-edge system UI (status/navigation bars) and surface insets.
 Designed as a lightweight plugin suitable for inclusion on pub.dev.

+This package offers a unified approach to managing the status bar and system navigation bar across all major Android versions (5 through 15+).
+It automatically applies the appropriate edge-to-edge techniques for each platform version, ensuring consistent system UI behavior and appearance, including support for new features introduced in Android 15 and above.

+The plugin adapts its handling of the status bar and navigation bar based on the Android version:

+- **Android 5–9:** Uses legacy system UI flags and manual inset management for immersive effects.
+- **Android 10–14:** Applies modern APIs for improved navigation bar styling and consistent appearance.
+- **Android 15+:** Edge-to-edge mode is enabled by default, leveraging the latest system UI features and platform behaviors.

+This ensures optimal system UI integration and appearance across all supported Android versions.

 Features
 - Query system inset sizes and whether edge-to-edge mode is enabled